 Most adults with chronic health conditions like diabetes have family members or friends who are regularly involved in their medical and self-care.
 These family supporters (called ‘Care Partners’ in this program) are an important resource who can help people with diabetes increase their confidence, their ability to manage diabetes day-to-day, and their active involvement in their healthcare.
 Many studies have shown that adults with active Care Partners have better diabetes outcomes.
 However, healthcare teams lack structured and realistic approaches to work with Care Partners.

-CO-IMPACT material may be used without further permission by individuals, family, or healthcare professionals for direct personal or patient care.
-If interested in use for research or commercial applications, contact our team via email to discuss permission.
+CO-IMPACT materials may be used without further permission by individuals, family, or healthcare professionals for direct personal or patient care.
+If interested in use for research or commercial applications, please contact our team at firstname.lastname@example.org to discuss permission.

 The toolkit was developed as part of a Veterans Health Administration research study of a program titled Caring Others Increasing EngageMent in PACT (CO-IMPACT) (VA Health Services Research and Development Grant IIR 14-074).